 A Safety Zone is an area that in the event of a wildland fire you could survive the passing fire without the aid of a fire shelter.
 A natural safety zone could be an area already burned clean by the fire (in the black), rock areas where flashy fuels are absent, or large bodies of water.
-A manmade safety zones could be pre-constructed sites such as clear cuts.
-It should be close enough to your home to consider escape time to reach the safety zone.
+Man made safety zones could be pre-constructed sites such as clear cuts.
 They should not be located upslope or downwind of the fire or in heavy fuels.
+It is also important to consider your escape time to reach the safety zone.

-- Avoid locations that are downwind from the fire. - 2.
-Avoid locations that are in chimneys, saddles, or narrow canyons. - Avoid locations that require a steep uphill escape route. - 4.
+- 1. Avoid locations that are downwind from the fire. - 2.
+Avoid locations that are in chimneys, saddles, or narrow canyons. - 3.
+Avoid locations that require a steep uphill escape route. - 4.
 Take advantage of heat barriers such as lee side of ridges, large rocks, or solid structures. - 5.
 Burn out safety zones prior to flame front approach. - 6.
 For radiant heat only, the distance separation between you and the flames must be at least four times the maximum flame height.
 This distance must be maintained on all sides, if the fire has ability to burn completely around the safety zone.
 Convective heat from wind and/or terrain influences will increase this distance requirement.